DefaultLoam/Project1-UWA/README.md

 (Images/VirtualNetwork_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ElkDocker file may be used to install only certain pieces of it, such as Filebeat.

+To start the elk server, run ansible-playbook and the file bellow.
   - Enter the playbook file. - ElkDocker.yml

 This document contains the following details: